joohoi/acme-dns/README.md

 - Simple deployment (it's Go after all)

 ## Usage

+A Certbot authentication hook for acme-dns is available at: [https://github.com/joohoi/acme-dns-certbot](https://github.com/joohoi/acme-dns-certbot).

 [![asciicast](https://asciinema.org/a/94903.png)](https://asciinema.org/a/94903)

 Using acme-dns is a three-step process (provided you already have the self-hosted server set up):